 Some of the most common edge cases include:

-DeFi, grew so quickly that the IRS hasn’t issued any specific guidance.
-That said, most tax experts recommend paying capital gains tax on the tokens received from yield farming since it’s new property.
+DeFi grew so quickly that the IRS hasn’t issued any specific guidance.
+That said, most tax experts recommend paying capital gains tax on the tokens received from yield farming since it’s a new property.
 A more aggressive taxpayer might argue that it’s not a taxable event because yield farming simply involves staking money as collateral and does not involve the sale of property.

 ETH Gas Fees